-Entitlement Description Amount Contribution to Living Expenses An allowance to subsidise living costs while in Australia \$30,003 per year, pro rata.
+Entitlement Description Amount Contribution to Living Expenses An allowance to subsidise living costs while in Australia A\$30,003 per year, pro rata.
 Under Australian law, the Contribution to Living Expenses for Carers may be subject to tax.
 Carers should seek independent advice on their individual taxation liability.
-Airfares - mobilisation and completion travel Flights, to and from Australia, at the beginning and end of the scholarship period Fully funded - in line with awardee entitlements Reunion fares Only applicable in some cases - return reunion fares.
+Airfares - mobilisation and completion travel Flights, to and from Australia, at the beginning and end of the scholarship period Fully funded - in line with awardee entitlements COVID-19 related medical tests and quarantine costs - mobilisation and completion travel COVID-19 related medical tests and quarantine costs to and from Australia, at the beginning and end of the scholarship period.
+Fully funded - in line with awardee entitlements Reunion fares Only applicable in some cases - return reunion fares.
 See clause 9.7.3 for reference.
 Fully funded - in line with awardee entitlements Visa All costs associated with gaining the most relevant visa Fully funded Health Care Costs for either Overseas Health Cover (dependant 500), or Overseas Visitor Health Cover (Guardian 590) while in Australia Fully funded